solargate/grom/docs/admin/configuration.md

 - Legacy configs with `server.tls.enabled: true` (and no `mode`) are treated as `mode: static`.

 ## Storage drivers

+`file` is fine for tests and very small instances (YAML metadata on disk is easy to inspect).
+For a normal or production install, prefer `bbolt` — metadata lives in a Bolt DB while tracks, photos, and other blobs stay on the filesystem.

 | Driver | Metadata | Charts (speed / heart rate) | Blobs (tracks, photos, avatars, keys) |
 |--------|----------|-----------------------------|----------------------------------------|